HSUPipeline/Overview/README.md

 ## Overview

-HSNPipeline including templates, code, and resources for working with single-unit data collected from human subjects.
+HSNPipeline includes templates, code, and resources for working with single-neuron data collected from human subjects.

-Human single unit data is typically collected with across multiple sites, which may include different amplifiers, file types, etc.
+Human single-neuron data is typically collected across multiple sites, which may include different amplifiers, file types, etc.
 It then requires specific procedures for spike-sorting and analyses, that are oriented to the specifics of human data.

-To address these needs, this pipeline implements and uses standardized tools and data formats, organized into a standard workflow that can be used for human spike data.
+To address these needs, this pipeline implements and uses standardized tools and data formats, organized into a standard workflow that can be used for human single-neuron data.

 ## Templates